Placements (Overview)

 Random Paragraph (Advanced Ads Pro)

-It injects the ad after a random paragraph in the main content to fight ad blindness.
+This placement injects an ad after a random paragraph within the main content.

 custom ad position placement